Bgood12/PathfinderCampaignNotes/Act 5.1 - A Spy Among Us/Apothecary (Essential Embrocations).md

 	- There's an emergency fund of 5pp and 10 gp hidden in the desk which Vedia will snatch before leaving
 	- Desk Loot
 		- 4x vials of Ghost Ink (lvl 1): https://2e.aonprd.com/Equipment.aspx?ID=3354
-		- Papers revealing a vast spy ring in the isles (encoded) as well as assassination orders for some key players
+		- Papers revealing a spy ring in the isles (encoded) as well as assassination orders for some key players
 		- In a watertight scroll case that can survive fire
 			- In diabolic: "Plans will go into effect once our agent finishes preparations.
 Destroy evidence.
+Liquidate assets.
 Report to [[Velgrana]] for next assignment"

 **Vedia**
 *Use Meticulous Chemist Statblock*